 Women who may be most at risk of cervical cancer include: [ref]

 Make it a priority to routinely get a Pap test and/or HPV test, based on your age and other risk factors.
 As an initial step, consider consulting with your healthcare provider to discuss frequency and testing cadence.

-If you want to check for HPV without the waiting rooms or clinic visits, you can now screen for HPV from the comfort of your home!
-The Everlywell HPV Test allows you to collect your sample at home, send it to a CLIA-certified lab for testing, and receive your digital results in days.
+If you want to check for an HPV infection without the waiting rooms or clinic visits, you can now screen for an HPV infection from the comfort of your home.
+The Everlywell HPV Test for women allows you to collect your sample at home, send it to a CLIA-certified lab for testing, and receive your digital results in days.
 From there, you can choose to share your results with your healthcare provider to follow up and discuss next steps.